Đặng Văn Lâm: Personal life

 Đặng Văn Lâm was born in Moscow to a Vietnamese father Đặng Văn Sơn and a Russian mother Olga Zhukova.
 Both of his parents were involved in performing arts, with his mother being a former ballet dancer.
 He also has two siblings, a younger brother and a younger sister.
 His Russian name, Lev, is contributed to his mother's passionate admiration to the legend Soviet goalkeeper Lev Yashin, whom himself also admired.

+He has been in a relationship with Bùi Thị Yến Xuân since 2018, whom he married in Nha Trang on 7 July 2024.

 Although greatly influenced by family's artistic involvement, he chose to follow football instead.
 He is known for his good singing voice.
 He can speak three languages, Vietnamese, Russian and English.

 He is an Orthodox Christian, often prayed in the cross as a sign of his belief, making him the first Vietnamese Orthodox Christian footballer in the national team.

 As a half-Russian, he is also a fan of Russia national football team.
 He typically salutes the national team in the style of Artem Dzyuba, who is also an idol for Đặng Văn Lâm himself.